What is SROI?

 — Nina Schriver, International Program Director, WAWCAS

-SROI accuracy and challenges.
+SROI challenges.

 Uncertainty, variance in representativity, and biases are a natural part of assessing the SROI.
 In spite of their regularity, it is important to handle these factors as they may have implications on your results and social impact.
 Strive to be conservative in your approach, consider the counterfactual outcome — and take the share of value that would be created in the absence of your efforts into account.
-Then the likelihood of overestimating the outcome is minimised.

-Potential SROI challenges:
+Other SROI challenges:

 - Complexity: SROI can be complex, time-consuming, and require a significant amount of data.